-As a cloud-service, the security of your data is our top priority.
-We've outlined important measures to keep your data private below.
+As a cloud service, the security of your data is our top priority.
+We’ve outlined important measures to keep your data private below.
 We employ a broad range of additional safeguards and protective measures that would be either (i) too complicated to explain or (ii) unwise to share with the public.
-Please do get touch if you have any questions.
+Please do get in touch if you have any questions.

 Our application is hosted on servers provided by Amazon Web Services in its European data centers.
-Amazon Web Services is a leading "platform as a service" provider that allows customers (including Siemens, Novartis, Nasdaq, Vodafone and others) to develop, run and manage applications without the complexity of building and maintaining the infrastructure associated with it.
-It provides best-in-class security infrastructure, takes care of back-ups, logging, auditing and other infrastructure-related services.
+Amazon Web Services is a leading “platform as a service” provider that allows customers (including Siemens, Novartis, Nasdaq, Vodafone, and others) to develop, run, and manage applications without the complexity of building and maintaining the infrastructure associated with it.
+It provides best-in-class security infrastructure and takes care of backups, logging, auditing, and other infrastructure-related services.

-Amazon Web Services is constantly auditing its services and has approved to be compliant with the following standards, among others:
+Amazon Web Services is constantly auditing its services and has proved to be compliant with the following standards, among others:

-Any transfer of data to a state which is not a member state of either the European Union or the European Economic Area will only occur in compliance with the GDPR and if the specific requirements of Article 44 et seq. of the General Data Protection Regulation (GDPR) have been fulfilled.
-Specifically, a transfer requires a clear contractual agreement between Leapsome and any subcontractor that guarantees at least the same level of data protection, either under a valid Privacy Shield certification or under standard contractual clauses as stipulated by the European Commission.
+Any transfer of data to a state that is not a member state of either the European Union or the European Economic Area will only occur in compliance with the GDPR and if the specific requirements of Article 44 et seq. of the General Data Protection Regulation (GDPR) have been fulfilled.
+Specifically, a transfer requires a clear contractual agreement between Leapsome and any subcontractor that guarantees at least the same level of data protection under standard contractual clauses (SCCs) as stipulated by the European Commission.

 Your passwords are always encrypted (hashed, with salts) and never saved in plain text.
-When a user tries to log in, his password is encrypted in the same way and the platform compares the encrypted versions to check if they match.
-This also means that we cannot recover a password for you (we only hold the encrypted version) and you have to reset your password in case you lose it.
+When a user tries to log in, their password is encrypted in the same way, and the platform compares the encrypted versions to check if they match.
+This also means that we cannot recover a password for you (we only hold the encrypted version), and you have to reset your password if you lose it.
 For additional security, we enforce a minimum password length when a user signs up.

-If your company uses GSuite for internal communication, you can also Sign in with Google via a secure connection.
+If your company uses GSuite for internal communication, you can also Sign in with Google, Okta, Active Directory, or other SSO providers via a secure connection.
 In that case, your passwords are not stored on our servers at all.
-Instead, your users are redirected to a page where they authenticate Leapsome as a trusted service and a token gets generated which we can use to identify your users.
+Instead, your users are redirected to a page where they authenticate Leapsome as a trusted service, and a token is generated (which we can use to identify your users).
 You can revoke that token at any time via your Google account settings.